madmurphy/libconfini/dev/hackings/baremetal/README.md

 Compiling without the C Standard Library {#baremetal}
 =====================================================

-Nearly everything in **libconfini** is implemented from scratch, with the only notable exception of the I/O functions `load_ini_file()` and `load_ini_path()`, which rely on C standard libraries.
+Almost everything in **libconfini** is implemented from scratch, with the only notable exception of the I/O functions `load_ini_file()` and `load_ini_path()`, which rely on standard libraries (either the C Standard or the POSIX Standard, depending on the build settings).
 On some platforms, however, only a rather exotic I/O API is available, while for some other platforms the C Standard Library is simply too heavy or just not implementable.